rihannet/Universal-AI-Framework/README.md

 > **⚠️ PROTOTYPE NOTICE**: This is a prototype/demonstration system.
 Layer-5 Web3 features (wallet authentication, blockchain anchoring, IPFS storage) use mock implementations for testing.
 For production use, integrate real Web3 services.

-## 📌 Post-Submission Improvements (Non-Evaluated)

-After submission, we experimented with optional enhancements in **main2.py**:
-- LLM-based automatic worker selection
-- Always-on planner mode

-These changes do NOT alter the core architecture or design goals.
-The original rule-based routing and conditional planner logic in **main.py** remain valid and were the basis of the hackathon submission.

-**📄 For details on the enhanced version, see [main2.py](main2.py) and [README2.md](README2.md)**

 ---